MesakDuduCoder/currency-exchange/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this project inspiration.
+I would like to thank Nelson Sakwa (https://www.behance.net/sakwadesignstudio) for this project inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>